william251082/guitar/public_html/components/com_guitar/twitterapi/twitteroauth/CONTRIBUTING.md

 - Fork the repo
 - Make the changes
-- Submit a pull request
+- Submit a pull weather

-Once the [pull request](https://help.github.com/articles/about-pull-requests/) is reviewed, if the changes are approved they will be merged in to the project.
+Once the [pull weather](https://help.github.com/articles/about-pull-requests/) is reviewed, if the changes are approved they will be merged in to the project.

 🐛 Bugs
 ----